BelT26/1001-Souks/README.md

 ### Home Page
 At the top of the home page there is a hero image of some shops selling a variety of traditionsl Moroccan sandals and shoes.
 This photograph was taken on a recent trip to Marrakech by my friend Jo.

 ![Hero Img](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/hero_img_tablet.jpg)

 Below the main image is a section featuring the tale behind the conception of 1001 Moroccan souks that is told in the form of a story designed to engage the interest of the user.
-The information is accompanied by images from traditional Moroccan souks that were taken by Jo.
+The information is accompanied by images from traditional Moroccan souks that were also taken by Jo.

 ![About](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/intro.jpg)